Robbie Robertson: 1965–1966 World Tour

 Toward the end of Levon and the Hawks' second engagement at Tony Mart's in New Jersey, in August 1965, Robertson received a call from Albert Grossman Management requesting a meeting with singer Bob Dylan.
 The group had been recommended to both Grossman and to Dylan by Mary Martin, one of Grossman's employees; she was originally from Toronto and was a friend of the band.
 Dylan was also aware of the group through his friend John Hammond, whose album So Many Roads members of the Hawks had performed on.

 Robertson agreed to meet with Dylan.
 Initially, Dylan intended simply to hire Robertson as the guitarist for his backing group.
-Robertson refused the offer, but did agree to play two shows with Dylan, one at the Forest Hills Tennis Stadium in Forest Hills, New York on August 28, and one at the Hollywood Bowl in Los Angeles on September 3.
+Robertson refused the offer, but did agree to play two shows with Dylan, one at the Forest Hills Tennis Stadium in Forest Hills, New York, on August 28, and one at the Hollywood Bowl in Los Angeles on September 3.
 Robertson suggested they use Levon Helm on drums for the shows.

 Robertson and Helm performed in Dylan's backing band, along with Harvey Brooks and Al Kooper for both shows.
 The first at Forest Hills received a predominantly hostile response, but the second in Los Angeles was received slightly more favourably.
 Dylan flew up to Toronto and rehearsed with Levon and the Hawks September 15–17, as Levon and the Hawks finished an engagement there, and hired the full band for his upcoming tour.
+Robertson thus became Dylan's guitarist as Dylan entered his "legendary electric period".